Halvorte/IKT452/course_project/README.md

 ## Dataset
 The dataset used was provided by the competition.
 It contains a training set and a validation set.
+To use this project, download the train.parquet and val.parquet file from [huggingface](https://huggingface.co/datasets/sjyhne/mapai_training_data/tree/main).
+Place the files in the dataset directory.

 ## Results
 The competition evaluates the results using IoU and BIoU.